Law enforcement in Greenland

 Law enforcement in Greenland, an autonomous country of the Kingdom of Denmark, is provided by Kalaallit Nunaanni Politiit (Greenland Police, Grønlands Politi) an independent police district of Naalagaaffiup Politiivi (The National Police of Denmark, Rigspolitiet), within the National Police of Denmark.
 Since 2006, Greenland has constituted one of the 12 police districts of the Rigspolitiet, headed by the chief constable known as the Politiit Pisortaat based in Nuuk, the capital of Greenland.

 The Greenlandic police and prison system are de facto locally run, but formally under the Danish State.
-As part of the 2009 self-governing agreement between Denmark and Greenland, at request the full responsibility will be transferred to Greenland's authorities, but this has not yet been requested by the Greenlandic parliament.
+As part of the 2009 self-governing agreement, Greenland is able to assume full local control of policing, but the Greenlandic parliament has not enacted legislation to do so; as a result the pre-2009 framework remains in place.

 Crime

 The sale of hard liquor, which became legal in the 1950s, has led to violence connected to alcohol abuse.
 In some towns, the sale of hard liquor was once rationed as a preventative measure.
 Other issues such as domestic violence and substance abuse are also pressing problems in Greenland.

 Most large towns of populations upwards of 1,000 and some smaller ones have a police presence with a contact number to keep on good relations with locals and tourists.